DevMountain/Alarm/README.md

 * Work with `Date` and `Calendar`
 * Add staged data to a model object controller

-### Part Two - NSCoding, Protocol Extensions, UserNotifications, UIAlertControllers
+### Part Two - NSCoding, Protocol Extensions, UserNotifications

 * Create model objects that conform to the `NSCoding` protocol
 * Create model object controllers that use `NSKeyedArchiver` and `NSKeyedUnarchiver` for data persistence
-* Present and respond to user input from `UIAlertController`s
 * Schedule and cancel `UserNotification`s
 * Create custom protocols
 * Implement protocol functions using protocol extensions to define protcol function behavior across all conforming types